I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2023-03-19-HTB-Squashed.md

 ![open image](/docs/assets/images/HTB/squashed/squashed32.png)

-The image file a screenshot of the *Passwords* file I found earlier opened in *KeePassXC* and I can see the root users password in plaintext.
+The image file is a screenshot of the *Passwords* file I found earlier opened in *KeePassXC* and I can see the root users password in plaintext.
 From there it is as simple as switching users from *alex* to *root*, navigating over to the flag, and then reading it.

 ![plaintext password](/docs/assets/images/HTB/squashed/squashed33.png)